Best daily deals

 Price: Free

-Google’s Find My Device app is the first thing you should try if you lost your phone.
+Google’s Find My Device app is the first thing you should try if you lose your phone.
 It’s built into Android already, and it should be turned on by default.
 Simply head to the Find My Device website, log in with your credentials, select your lost phone (if you have multiple devices), and it should pop up on the map.
 The only time this doesn’t work is if someone turned your phone off or you disabled Find My Device in your settings at some point.

 This is the best option because it’s free, and it comes included with any Android device with Google Play Services, which is most phones.
 The website is easy to use and lets you do things like play a sound, lock your device, and completely factory reset your device if you don’t think you’ll be able to find it.
-Try this first before trying anything else.
+Try this first before trying anything else

 Many antivirus apps come with a phone location function.
 Some examples include Lookout (linked at the button below), AVG, Avast, McAfee, Kaspersky, Norton, and more.
 In fact, some carriers, such as T-Mobile, recommend using such an app for lost or stolen devices.
 It won’t help you find a device you’ve already lost.
 However, if your phone has one of these apps equipped, you can log in on a computer and use the function to find your phone.